acemod/ACE3/docs/wiki/feature/atragmx.md

  #The Muzzle Velocity Table will be automatically updated#
  - Actualise the "Atmsphr" column with the Kestrel and "Done" (Check the new Muzzle Velocity in the "Gun" column)
  - Actualise the "Target" column.
- - Apply the vertical and horizontal elevations on your scope.
+ - Apply the vertical and horizontal elevations on the scope.
- - Control your breath and press ...
+ - Control the breath and press ...

 ## Dependencies